top of page

 By Dr JuanMulder

-Some of the American data1 from 2005 indicate that approximately a third of patients with sleep apnoea had another identifiable sleep disorder, usually requiring treatment.
+Some of the American data from 2005 indicate that approximately a third of patients with sleep apnea had another identifiable sleep disorder, usually requiring treatment.
 The most common were poor sleep hygiene (14.5%) and restless legs syndrome (8.1%).
-The other consideration is insomnia which can be present anywhere from 6 to 84%2 depending on the dataset studied.
-Parasomnia (sleep talking, acting out dreams, sleep eating, sexsomnia) is also increased to triple the rates compared to patients without OSA, as the sleep disruption from hypoxia is a trigger for these behaviours.
+The other consideration is insomnia, which can be present anywhere from 6 to 84% depending on the dataset studied.
+Parasomnia (sleep talking, acting out dreams, sleep eating, sexsomnia) is also increased to triple the rates compared to patients without OSA, as the sleep disruption from hypoxia is a trigger for these behaviors.

 The key is to ask not simply about snoring and OSA, but also: